gnarly-eve/embedded_project23/README.md

-# AIBC_2023
+# Embedded Project 2023
-The database of 2023 Junior Engr Clinic project.
-The purpose of this project is to compute a TIL score after applying detection and segmentation methods on WS images.
-In addition, we used the Pearson correlation coefficient to improve the TIL's reliability.
+This is the project's code that was used.
+It is a working progress and the purpose is to create a system for smart agriculture related work,